jitendraprajapat30/JitendraPrajapat/README.md

 - 👋 Hi, I’m @JitendraPrajapat
-- 👀 I’m interested in Embedded Systems, IOT
+- 👀 I’m interested in Embedded Systems, RTOS, Embedded Device Driver, IOT
 - 📫 How to reach me ...
+- jitendra30799@gmail.com

 <!---
 JitendraPrajapat/JitendraPrajapat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.